 10. Which is More Accessible?

 It is known that mobile app is more interactive.
 Mobile apps can access location, camera, phone contacts, or any such features which a website cannot.
 Also, a good mobile-friendly website can be accessed easily through a mobile browser even if the user has no time to install the mobile app.

 If it is a website or a mobile app, you should include user-friendly features to give your users the best experience.
 So, consider which is the best option suitable for your business and accordingly choose the right one.
 If your business requires a website or a mobile app, you should approach the best app developers to get the best version of your solution.

 11. Does your Competitor Have an App?

 It might be the USP (Unique Selling Proposition) of your business.
 Studying your competitor’s products will aid you in deciding the direction that you should move on.
 While you concentrate on mobile systems only, others will be focusing on web platforms or providing an average solution for each available platform.

 When you focus on mobile apps, you can make it way more appealing and easier for the user with the mobile phone in his hand.
-It means if your competition has a to-do-list app for desktop, tablet, and smartphone, you can focus on giving the best possible experience for iOS devices.
+It means if your competition has a to-do-list app for desktops, tablets, and smartphones, you can focus on giving the best possible experience for iOS devices.
 Maybe you can include features that post insight along with the meeting schedule.